matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Now that we have the L1 governance contract addressed, let's proceed with the counter contract on L2.

-1. To initialise the project in the `/L2-counter` folder run the following commands:
+1. To initialize the project in the `/L2-counter` folder run the following commands:

 ```
 yarn init -y